How Long Does Stem Cell Therapy Last?

 - Stem cells can be injected directly into the damaged area, allowing for more specified treatment

-To learn more about stem cell therapy and whether it’s the right option for you, please contact Texas Partners Healthcare Group today and schedule an appointment with one of our specialists.
+To learn more about stem cell therapy and whether it’s the right option for you, please contact Texas Partners Healthcare Group today and schedule an appointment with one of our specialists at our Frisco pain management clinic.